 How To Make An Insanely Effective Grocery List

 Follow these super simple t

-They do a mental check of their pantry at home and put in a few boxes of pasta just in case they are out.
-Soup, salad dressing, cheese.
+They mentally check their home pantry and add a few boxes of pasta just in case they are out, along with a few cans of soup, salad dressing, and maybe a package of cheese.

 Before they know it, they have a full cart and are faced with a $115 bill.
-Out comes the credit card for this unplanned purchase and not another thought is made.
+Out comes the credit card for this unplanned purchase, and off they head to their car.

-The worst part is, once they are home they realize what they bought, they had plenty of.
-And even worse, they are still out of spaghetti sauce that they totally forgot all about.
+The worst part is, once they are home they realize that the things they purchased, they had plenty of.

-To me, there is nothing worse than wasting time and money all in one shot.
+To me, nothing is worse than wasting time and money all in one shot.

+How To Make An Insanely Effective Grocery List